Terry Tempest Williams Awtt Portrait

 Biography

-The Ecology Hall of Fame, adding Terry Tempest Williams to its honorees, noted that she “combines all the major strains of environmental passion.”
-Her life´s work is driven by love of the desert, and other naturally beautiful places; a passion for multigenerational land stewardship, which ties her to the region where she was born and still lives; and opposition to resource destruction, especially when it affects human health.
+When the Ecology Hall of Fame added Terry Tempest Williams to its list of honorees, it noted that she “combines all the major strains of environmental passion.”
+Her life’s work is driven by love of the desert and other naturally beautiful places; a passion for multigenerational land stewardship, which ties her to the region where she was born and still lives; and opposition to resource destruction, especially when it affects human health.

-Williams is a Utah native, descended from five or six generations of Mormon pioneers.
+Williams has lived most of her life in Utah, descended from five or six generations of Mormon pioneers.
 “I write through my biases of gender, geography, and culture,” she says.
 “I am a woman whose ideas have been shaped by the Great Basin and Colorado Plateau.”

 In 2004, Terry Tempest Williams published The Open Space of Democracy, in which she tried to define how we might break down the partisanship and polarization in our society so that we can come together to solve the political and environmental problems which threaten our democracy and our land.
 In it she says, “I do not think we can look for leadership beyond ourselves.
 I do not think we can wait for someone or something to save us from our global predicaments and obligations.
 I need to look in the mirror and ask this of myself: If I am committed to seeing the direction of our country change, how must I change myself?”